rufimelo99/lm-insecure-bias/README.md

 - **Python 3.10+**
 - **CUDA-capable GPU** with ≥16 GB VRAM (for running model inference in Step 3).
 The models are loaded in 4-bit quantization (NF4) via `bitsandbytes`.
 CPU-only runs are not supported for Step 3.
 - **GitHub Personal Access Token** — required for Step 1 (fetching commit diffs from the GitHub API).
 Set as `GITHUB_BEARER_TOKEN`.
+  - As of March 2026, the GitHub API token can be obtained by going to `https://github.com/settings/personal-access-tokens/new` and generating a new token with `Public repositories` access.
 - **Hugging Face account** with access to gated models (`meta-llama/CodeLlama-*`).
 Run `huggingface-cli login` before Step 3.

 > **Note for artifact evaluators**: Steps 1–3 produce the data in `artifacts/`.
 These artifacts are already included in the repository, so you can skip directly to [Reproducing Figures from Pre-computed Results](#reproducing-figures-from-pre-computed-results) or [Step 4](#step-4-merge-results) to validate the analysis without running model inference.